a-luna/svelte-mono/src/lib/content/blog/csharp-tpl-socket-methods.md

 ## Introduction

 The **Task-based Asynchronous Pattern (TAP)** is the recommended way to write asynchronous code for .NET applications.
 [As I explained in my last post](/2018/01/29/parallel-async-csharp-best-practices-tpl/), TAP is intended to replace the Asynchronous Programming Model (APM) and the Event-based Asynchronous Pattern (EAP), however many classes in the .NET framework still use these older patterns.
 Fortunately, these can be turned into TAP-style "awaitable" methods with relative ease.
-By doing so, you reap the benefits that come from working with Task (and Task<T>) objects.
-In this post, I will convert a set of APM-style methods from the System.Net.Sockets namespace to TAP methods and provide an end-to-end example of how to use them in a generic TCP socket server.
+By doing so, you reap the benefits that come from working with `Task` (and `Task<T>`) objects.
+In this post, I will convert a set of APM-style methods from the `System.Net.Sockets` namespace to TAP methods and provide an end-to-end example of how to use them in a generic TCP socket server.

 All of the code examples in this post can be downloaded as individual .cs files at my gist link below:

 <div class="center"><a href="https://gist.github.com/a-luna/e5f275de9a5b111f08b5e38be7042f04" class="eyeballs" target="_blank">Task-based Socket Extension Methods (C&#35; TPL) [gist.github.com]</a></div>

-I'll go through the various Socket methods in the order they would occur for a simple scenario: Connect to a remote host and send a short text message that is received and read by the server over TCP.
-This code also uses a Result object for all return values.
-The code for the Result class will also be covered.
+I'll go through the various `Socket` methods in the order they would occur for a simple scenario: Connect to a remote host and send a short text message that is received and read by the server over TCP.
+This code also uses a `Result` object for all return values.
+The code for the `Result` class will also be covered.

 ## Connect

 We begin with the assumption that a remote end point exists, defined by an IP address and port number, that is bound and listening for incoming connetions with a TCP socket.
 We will refer to this side of our example as the **server**.
-The other side which attempts to connect to this end point by calling ```ConnectWithTimeoutAsync``` will be refered to as the **client**. ```ConnectWithTimeoutAsync``` is an extension method that wraps the BeginConnect/EndConnect methods of the Socket class and returns a Task<Result> object:
+The other side which attempts to connect to this end point by calling `ConnectWithTimeoutAsync` will be refered to as the **client**. `ConnectWithTimeoutAsync` is an extension method that wraps the `BeginConnect`/`EndConnect` methods of the `Socket` class and returns a `Task<Result>` object:

 ```csharp
 namespace AaronLuna.TplSockets